varnio/fedsim/docs/source/user/fl_algorithm.rst

 Custom CentralFLAlgorithm
 =========================

-Any custome DataManager class should inherit from ``fedsim.fl.fl_algorithm.CentralFLAlgorithm`` (or its children) and implement its abstract methods.
+Any custome DataManager class should inherit from ``fedsim.distributed.centralized.CentralFLAlgorithm`` (or its children) and implement its abstract methods.

 A Simple Custom CentralFLAlgorithm